I took some notes on most common labs. Email me if you have any others to add.

 ¡Specific gravity – 1.005-1.030

-÷Increased – dehydration, SIADH, fever, diarrhea, vomiting
+÷Increased – dehydration, SIADH, fever, diarrhea,

 ÷Decreased – overhydration, renal failure, diabetes insipidus